alessandrojcm/shortest-path-graphicator/README.md

 * Make Data configuration window don't close on error
 * The GUI is (in my opinion) a _little_ tighly coupled to the logic, decoupling this a bit more could be useful
+* Upgrades on the GUI (more cues, come up with a better idea than the log window, etc)

 Credits